wso2/docs-ei/en/streaming-integrator/docs/guides/consuming-messages.md

 ## Defining event source externally in the configuration file

 If you want to use the same source configuration in multiple Siddhi applications, you  can define it externally in the `<SI_HOME>/conf/server/deployment.yaml` file and then refer to it from Siddhi applications.
-To learn how to do this, follow the procedures below.
+To understand how to do this, follow the procedure below.

-To define the source configuration externally:

 1. Open the `<SI_HOME>/conf/server/deployment.yaml` file.
 2. Add a section named `siddi`, and then add a subsection named `refs:` as shown below.